AI WordPress Management: Run Your WordPress Site with AI Agents

 Self-Hosted WordPress — Plugin + Application Password

 Running WordPress on your own server?
-Two steps on your side:
+You need WordPress 6.9 or newer (which introduced the Abilities API that MCP depends on).
+Then two steps on your side:

 1. Install the MCP Adapter plugin — In your WordPress admin: Plugins → Add New → search “MCP Adapter”.
 Or grab it from GitHub.
 Activate it.